Webhooks

 Because deliveries can be retried, your handler must be idempotent — processing the same event twice must not produce duplicate side effects.

-async function handleOrderCreated(payload: WebhookPayload) {
+async function handleOrderCreated(payload: WebhookPayload, context: WebhookHandlerContext) {

-const orderId = payload.data.id;
+const orderId = payload.order.id;

-const deliveryId = payload.id; // X-Webhook-ID value
+const deliveryId = context.deliveryId; // X-Webhook-Id value

 // Check if this delivery has already been processed